 The cable car in La Fouly is only five minutes away and runs during the summer so you can use it to avoid some of the steeper climbing.
 Alternatively you can drive further up the valley to the start of a walk.

-St Bernard dogs – One of the most spectacular walks we’ve taken crossed over the passes, climbing 1000 metres, to visit the St. Bernard dogs at the Grand Saint Bernard Hospice.
-This is a marathon trek – it took all day – and children may need bribery to get there!
+St Bernard dogs One of the most spectacular hikes we’ve taken crossed over the passes, climbing 1000 metres, to visit the St. Bernard dogs at the Grand Saint Bernard Hospice.
+We’re quite experienced hikers but this is a marathon trek, it took us all day.

 You can catch the public buses back to camp afterwards or indeed, drive there in the first place if you don’t fancy the serious hike.